 A. Relocation within the Facility.

-(1) The assisted living program licensee may not relocate a resident within the facility except in accordance with the terms and conditions of the resident agreement.
+(1) The assisted living program[] may not relocate a resident within the facility except in accordance with the terms and conditions of the resident agreement.

-(2) An assisted living programA licensee shall notify a resident and the [resident's] resident representative at least 5 days before a nonemergency relocation within the facility and obtain the consent of the resident or [resident's] resident representative.
+(2) An assisted living program[] shall notify a resident and the’[resident's] resident representative at least 5 calendar days before a nonemergency relocation within the facility and obtain the consent of the resident or [resident's] resident representative.

 (3) A licensee shall document in the resident's record how the requirements of this regulation have been met.